zheng-wang/irontest/README.md

 ## Download
 Download the [latest Iron Test release](https://github.com/zheng-wang/irontest/releases/latest/download/irontest-dist.zip) and unpack it.
 The created folder will be referred to as `<IronTest_Home>` hereafter.

+Alternatively, you can also [build Iron Test by yourself](https://github.com/zheng-wang/irontest/wiki/Build-Iron-Test-by-Yourself).

 ## Launch
 Prerequisites: JRE (Java SE Runtime Environment) or JDK 8+.